Complete 8-hour package for SC MLO licensees. Includes the BFI 1-hour state specific requirement.

 Study Time: 2 clock hours (100 minutes of non-traditional mortgage)

-Besides traditional conventional loan products, there are other options available when it comes to rehabilitating a home for purchase or refinance that might be better for the needs of a borrower.
+Besides a traditional conventional loan product, there are other options available when it comes to rehabilitating a home for purchase and refinance that may more perfectly fit the rehab loan needs of the borrower.
+This module will explain several non-traditional mortgage products, exploring other options available to borrowers.

 You must have an NMLS ID to receive credit for this course.
 You will need this number before you begin the course.
+If you do not have an NMLS ID and need to obtain one, use the instructions available in the NMLS Resource Center:

-This course will remain available to students until midnight on December 31st, 2025
+This course will remain available to students until midnight on December 31st, 2026